hanyaonian/m-logger/README.md

 # m-web-logger

-A simple logger util for web development.
+A simple logger util for web development. (btw, I found ChatGPT can easily do better than this, T T)

 > **Note** :speech_balloon:
 > Version from 0.2.0 use `decorators`, which increases package size but **No change** in functionality